Walkthrough guide for Google Threat Intelligence group administrators

 3.1.2.
 Getting users individual consumption

-Web interface => On My group menu option -> USAGE tab, there are several sections breaking down group's current month Google Threat Intelligence consumption by user:
+Web interface => On My group menu option -> USAGE tab, there are several sections providing a breakdown of the group’s monthly consumption by feature and user, displaying only those features with active usage:

 • Search consumption by user